 I consider the Welcome blog article a must-have for a blog.
-Not only does it welcome readers to your blog, but it also sets expectations for you and for them as you go forth publishing articles on a regular and on-going basis.
+Not only does it welcome readers to your blog, but it also sets expectations for you and for them as you go forth publishing articles on a regular and ongoing basis.

 A blog, after all, is the beginning of a beautiful journey about meaningful content, your customer personas, and your passion for your business.
-Meaning comes from thoughtfulness and focus, and deep understanding of and interest in your customers.
+Meaning comes from thoughtfulness and focus, and a deep understanding of and interest in your customers.

 What is a 'Welcome Readers' Blog Article?

-Think about it.
 How credible do you consider a blog on artisanal cheeses and wine pairings if it talks about dog grooming one day and cars the next?
 I would be wondering whether the business was legitimate, the person writing knowledgeable about wine and cheese, and how much I could trust what I was reading.
 Chances of my returning let alone even subscribing would be slim.

 What makes an effective business blog?